 Admissions Policies and Procedures

 Although admitted to the college, students may not enroll in particular programs or courses unless they have the necessary educational background.
 When such requirements exist, the college, within its available resources, will create programs and services to assist unqualified students in meeting the requirements.
-All students will be offered assistance in planning a program of learning in accordance with their academic background and goals.
+All students will be offered assistance in planning a degree program in accordance with their academic background and goals.
 Each student bears the ultimate responsibility for selecting a program of learning and for utilizing programs and services available to assist them in achieving their goals.

 Standard admissions procedures include: